 Young Neighbors in Action keeps people growing in their commitment to service.
-As follow-up to the summer event, team leaders receive the assistance and resources needed to take their learning home: developing local plans for raising community awareness, encouraging service involvement, and helping team members integrate their new learning into their personal lives.
+As follow-up to the summer event, team leaders receive the resources needed to take their learning home developing local plans for raising community awareness, encouraging service involvement, and helping team members integrate their new learning into their personal lives.
 These follow-up materials include practical justice education resources and creative community service ideas that keep Young Neighbors teams connected and committed throughout the year.
-In addition to all this, teams can stay connected on Facebook all year long.
+In addition to all this, teams can stay connected on Facebook.
 Just friend "Young Neighbors in Action."

 Features of Young Neighbors

 Service - Each Young Neighbors team focuses on a single, week-long work project.
 Some teams are involved heavily in direct service—working with soup kitchens, homeless shelters, recreation programs and abuse centers to help ease people's pressing needs.
 Others split the day between direct contact with the needy and painting and repair projects with the sponsoring agency.
 Still others spend their day with more physical projects, working with Habitat for Humanity or similar local groups.

 Learning - Young Neighbors offers a solid, Catholic approach that balances service and education, doing for and learning about.
 Creative approaches to learning help young people gain insights into the unique treasures of Scripture and Catholic social teaching.
 Helping people survive their present needs is balanced in Young Neighbors with learning about how to change the things that keep people in need.

 Prayer - Opportunities for reflection, prayer, and celebration of Eucharist offer participants the chance to put their week's learning into the larger context of how they are called to live as disciples throughout their lives.
 Prayer strengthens and supports them and deepens their relationship with Jesus.